Blogs/AI

 What is Codeium?

-Codeium is a free AI coding assistant that integrates with IDEs like VS Code, JetBrains, and Vim, helping developers autocomplete code, refactor functions, and translate natural language into code snippets.
+Codeium is a cloud-based AI coding assistant designed to maximize accessibility and speed.
+It integrates with popular IDEs and supports a wide range of programming languages, making it suitable for developers who prioritize fast iteration and minimal setup friction, helping developers autocomplete code, refactor functions, and translate natural language into code snippets.

 Codeium entered the market in 2022 with an aggressive promise, powerful AI coding assistance that’s completely free for individual developers.
 This immediately set it apart in a market dominated by paid tools.